GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/updating-large-sets-of-data/en.md

 - Divides the total number of resources to update into segments (calculated using the provided `$limit` variable)
 - Executes itself via a new HTTP request for each of the segments (passing over the corresponding `$offset` as a variable), thus updating only a subset of all resources at a given time

-The data sent in the HTTP requests that execute the recursive queries (including the URL, body, method and headers) are retrieved from the current HTTP request (via the [**HTTP Request via Schema**](https://gatographql.com/extensions/http-request-via-schema/) extension).
+The GraphQL query is recursive by having the HTTP requests point to the same URL as the current one (plus adding the `$offset` variable for that segment), for which we retrieve the URL (and also the body, method and headers) from the current HTTP request (via the [**HTTP Request via Schema**](https://gatographql.com/extensions/http-request-via-schema/) extension).

 Once all resources have been updated, the execution of the GraphQL query reaches the end and terminates: